sharetheloveio/sharethelove.io/picture-elements/fitbit-card.md

----
-description: >-
-  A great way to display your Fitbit stats
----

 # Fitbit Card

+_A great way to display your Fitbit stats_

 ![](../.gitbook/assets/fitbit-card.png)

 This card requires you to install and setup the following components: